-Jeremy’s quest for a pair of “those shoes” that his family can afford doesn’t end as he originally hopes, but it does create an opportunity to be kind.
-This classic read aloud is a mirror for some students and important window for others.
+Jeremy’s quest for a pair of “those shoes” that his family can’t afford doesn’t end as he originally hopes, but it does create an opportunity to be kind.
+This is one of the classic kindness books that is a mirror for some students and an important window for others.

 For Farah, everything feels new.
-Her classmates’ small acts of kindness go a long way towards making her feel like she belongs.
+Her classmates’ small acts of kindness go a long way toward making her feel like she belongs.

 This classroom must-have shows how another’s kind acts can mean the difference between feeling unseen and living in full color.

 Jacqueline Woodson never fails to give us lumps in our throats.
-When you’re ready to take your class discussion of kindness to a more nuanced level, share this title about the kindness we wish we’d shown, and the opportunity to make a change.
+When you’re ready to take your class discussion of kindness to a more nuanced level, share one of the best kindness books we wish we’d shown, and the opportunity to make a change.